thecandlestick/silverbullet/website/BST.md

 ---
 # The Efficiency of a BST

-What is the time complexity of this search algorithm?
-In other words, how many recursive calls will we have to make in the worst case scenario?

-* What determines the _Worst-Case_ scenario?
-* What kind of BST have an ideal _Worst-Case_ (for a size of n nodes)?

 ## Building a BST

 When thinking about using a BST for storing data, that BST of course needs to be built from an existing collection of data and grow as new data arrives.